landerius/Memory-Forensics/README.md

 # Memory-Forensics
-Some notes about memory forensicsss
+Some notes about memory forensics